xixixao/malice/malice_language_specification.md

 ### Types

-MAlice is statically typed, with two types: **number** and **letter**.
+MAlice is statically and strongly typed, with two types: **number** and **letter**.

 - **number** is represented as a 32-bit two's complement integer.
 - **letter** is represented as an 8-bit ASCII code.

 ### Variables

 Before variables can be used, they need to be declared with a specific type.

-Once a variable is declared, it can not be redeclared in the same function scope.
+Once a variable is declared, it cannot be redeclared in the same function scope and it can only be assigned a value of that type.

-To use a variable, it needs to be initialised with an assignment.
-Note that incrementing/decrementing is a use of a variable.
+To use a value stored in a variable, it needs to be initialised with an assignment.
+Note that incrementing/decrementing is a use of the variable's value.

+Variable names consist of letters (lower or upper case) and underscores.
 In this example, *x* and *y* are variables, *3* is a literal value and *number* is a type:

     The looking-glass hatta ()
     opened
       x became 3. # Semantic Error - Assignment to an undeclared variable 'x'. y was a number.
-      y drunk. # Semantic Error - Invalid use of a varible, 'y' wasn't initialized. y was a number. # Semantic Error - 'y' was already declared. closed
+      y drunk. # Semantic Error - Invalid use of a varible, 'y' wasn't initialized. y became 'a'. # Semantic Error - Assignment to 'y' of value with wrong type 'letter' y was a number. # Semantic Error - 'y' was already declared. closed

 Note that `# comments` are not part of MAlice syntax.

+Variable values are stored on the stack (or in registers) and their relative position in memory is determined at compiletime.

+### Expressions

+Expressions are used to manipulate values.
+They are computed at runtime and result in a typed value.

+Expressions can be one of:

+- literal value (number or a character)
+- variable name - evaluates to the value stored in the variable at the time of evaluation
+- operation

+Example of simple expressions:

+    x became 7.
+    y became 'a'.
+    z became x.

 ### Operations

-Operations take one or two arguments (either literal values or variable names) and return a new value.
+Operations take one or two expressions as arguments and return a new value.

+There is no limit to the nesting of operations.

 Operations defined for **number**s are: